Pre-order is now open, so you can order your plants ready for a spring delivery! Free delivery on all orders over £30

 Top care tips: Can be easily divided to provide new plants.
 Cut back regularly to ensure supply of fresh young leaves

 Let’s start with the taste.
 Word of warning.
 This plant has a SERIOUSLY strong flavour once the leaves mature.
-Honestly if you eat the mature leaf in a salad it will make you wince a bit.
-(Yes I have done it.).
-Young leaves can be chopped into a mixed salad and this compliments the dish.
-Mature leaves should be cooked lightly and used as a seasoning.
-The bitter lemony flavour within the leaf gets stronger as the leaf ages.
+Honestly, if you eat the mature leaf in a salad, it will make you wince a bit (yes, this is from first hand experience).
+The bitter, lemony flavour within the leaf gets stronger as the leaf ages, so we would recommend cooking the more mature leaves lightly and using as a seasoning.
+However, the young leaves are much milder and can be chopped into a mixed salad, very much complimenting the dish.
 Keep cutting the young leaves for regular salad goodness.
 They say that we eat with our eyes and this fantastic plant adds some colour to the salad bowl.
-It’s a talking point.
+It’s a talking point!

 It’s a transitional green.
-What do I mean by that?
-Well it fills a gap in the growing calendar, when a number of crops such as summer sales or that spinach that you sowed isn’t quite ready yet.
+What do we mean by that?
+Well it fills a gap in the growing calendar, when a number of crops such as summer salads or that spinach that you sowed isn’t quite ready yet.
 It serves a fantastic purpose.

 We aim to reuse packaging as much as possible.
 Your herbs will be delivered in taupe recyclable pots.
 We are moving over to using plastic blister cell packaging which contains at least 90% recycled content and is itself 100% recyclable.
 These things are important to you and are important to us.